jsfix-ci/redux-data-collections/README.md

 }, {})

 // join the two reducers together
-// the collection reducer will run first, it will capture only redux-data actions
+// the collection reducer will run first, it will capture only redux-data-collections actions
-// the media reducer runs second and will get the state after redux-data has altered it const reducer = reduceReducers(collectionReducer, mediaReducer)
+// the media reducer runs second and will get the state after redux-data-collections has altered it const reducer = reduceReducers(collectionReducer, mediaReducer)

 export default reducer